 Nothing can completely undo sun damage, although the skin can sometimes repair itself.
 So, it's never too late to begin protecting yourself from the sun.
 Follow these tips to help prevent sun-related skin problems:

-- Apply sunscreen with a sun protection factor (SPF) of 30 or greater at least 30 minutes before sun exposure and then every few hours thereafter
+- Apply sunscreen with a sun protection factor (SPF) of 30 or greater at least 30 minutes before sun exposure and then at least every 2 hours thereafter, more if you are sweating or swimming

 - Select cosmetic products and contact lenses that offer UV protection